juanmanueldaza/onepager/one-pager.md

 ---

 ## Summary
-Full Stack Web Developer with 5+ years of experience in technologies such as JavaScript, PHP, Node.js, and Python, as well as frameworks and libraries like Vue, React, CodeIgniter, Django, and Nest.js.
-I enjoy solving complex problems and continuously learning to stay at the forefront of the ever-changing technological landscape.
+Full Stack Web Developer with 5+ years of experience crafting robust, scalable solutions using JavaScript, PHP, Node.js, and Python.
+Proficient in modern frameworks including Vue, React, CodeIgniter, Django, and Nest.js..
+Known for a creative, user-centric approach, merging technology with artistic disciplines to deliver meaningful digital experiences.

-My experience in literature, music journalism, english and spanish teaching, and cultural management brings a unique perspective to my work, combining creativity with technical expertise.
-I am driven by the desire to transform the way we interact with technology, merging innovation and art to create meaningful solutions.
+With a background in literature, music journalism, education, and cultural management, I bring a multidisciplinary perspective that enriches my technical work.
+Bilingual (Spanish/English), lifelong learner, and problem-solver driven by the belief that innovation and art can transform how we connect through technology.

 ---